Motion Planning with Precedence Specifications via Augmented Graphs of Convex Sets: Numerical Experiments and Key-Door Maze Generator

 \textbf{Maze Generator.} Eller's algorithm rapidly generates a perfect maze one row at a time \cite{buck2015mazes}.
 It is faster and more memory efficient than alternative maze generation algorithms such as recursive backtracking because it works with at most two rows at once.
 The number of rows and columns is required to be odd.
 For any natural numbers $r$ and $c$, a maze is created with $2r + 1$ rows and $2c + 1$ columns.
 The starting cell is then randomly selected to be in the center or in one of the corners.
 The target cell is selected to be the cell farthest from the starting cell based on a breadth-first search.

 \textbf{Key-Door Batches.} To create a variety of augmented GCS structures, doors and keys are placed in \textit{batches}.
 A batch is an integer composition of the total number of key-door pairs and represents how many keys will be accessible either at the start or after a certain number of doors has been unlocked.
 For example, with 10 key-door pairs, the batch $(1,1,2,1,1,1,1,2)$ creates a narrow maze, with only 1 or 2 keys accessible after opening any door, and the batch $(4,6)$ creates a wide maze, with 4 keys accessible from the start and 6 keys accessible after opening the first 4 doors, respectively.
-An example of a narrow maze and a wide maze can be seen in Fig. \ref{fig:narrow_vs_wide_maze}.

 \textbf{Door Placement.} For each batch the doors are placed first then the keys.
 The doors are placed along a path that starts at a target cell and ends at the start cell.
 For the first batch, the goal cell is the same as the target cell and for the rest of the batches the goal cell is the closest key to the start.
 The doors are placed in hallways, never in intersections or corners.
 The larger the batch the closer each door will be relative to each other and the smaller the batch the more spread out each door will be.
 If the path between the last door is too short or the door is too close to the start it will not be placed.
 This allows room for the keys to be placed.
 In the case where the number of doors placed is less than the current batch size, the current batch size will be reduced to equal the number of doors.